-Introduction. - The interactions of electrons in narrow band structures play an important role in various physical processes.
-Often the theoretical analysis is done in the frame work of electrons on a lattice with short range on-site interactions as described in works of Gutzwiller and Hubbard [1-3].
-Recently, the interest to narrow band structures with strong Coulomb electronelectron interactions has been inspired by the observation of unconventional superconductivity in magic-angle twisted bilayer graphene (MATBG) [4].
-Such structures are characterized by a very high ratio of critical temperature of the superconducting transition to Fermi energy T_c/E_F [4] and complex phase diagrams of superconducting and insulating phases [5, 6].
-Experimental results for MATBG clearly show the importance of long range Coulomb electron-electron interactions in these structures [4-7].
-From the theoretical side it has been shown that for small twisted angles the moiré pattern leads to a formation of a superlattice with a unit cell containing more than 10000 atoms that significantly modifies the low-energy structure.
-Extensive numerical studies by quantum-chemistry methods show the appearance of flat lowest-energy mini bands [8-11].
-These bands are rather narrow and thus the Coulomb interactions play an important role as it was already pointed out in early theoretical studies [12].
-The existence of narrow flat bands is also confirmed in recent MATBG experiments [13].
+The interactions of electrons in narrow band structures play an important role in various physical processes.
+Often the theoretical analysis is done in the framework of electrons on a lattice with short-range on-site interactions as described in works of Gutzwiller [1,2] and Hubbard [3].
+Recently, the interest in narrow band structures with strong Coulomb electron-electron interactions has been inspired by the observation of unconventional superconductivity in magic-angle twisted bilayer graphene (MATBG) [4].
+Such structures are characterized by a very high ratio of the critical temperature of the superconducting transition to the Fermi energy $T_c/E_F$ [4] and complex phase diagrams of superconducting and insulating phases [5,6].
+Experimental results for MATBG clearly show the importance of long-range Coulomb electronelectron interactions in these structures [4-7].
+From the theoretical side it has been shown that for small twisted angles the moiré pattern leads to a formation of a superlattice with a unit cell containing more than 10,000 atoms that significantly modifies the low-energy structure.
+Extensive numerical studies by quantum-chemistry methods show the appearance of flat lowest-energy minibands [8-11].
+These bands are rather narrow and thus the Coulomb interactions play an important role as pointed out in early theoretical studies [12].
+The existence of narrow flat bands was also confirmed in recent MATBG experiments [13].

-In this Letter we show that the narrow band structure of free electron spectrum leads to a number of unusual properties of their propagation in presence of strong, moderate or even weak Coulomb repulsion between electrons.
-We discuss these properties on a model of two electrons with Coulomb interaction propagating on a standard tight-binding lattice considered in [1-3].
-Our results show the appearance of pairing of two electrons induced by a moderate Coulomb repulsion with ballistic pairs propagating over the whole system size.
-Below we describe the physical properties of such pairs of two interacting particles (TIP).
+In this work we show that the narrow band structure of the free-electron spectrum leads to a number of unusual properties of their propagation in the presence of strong, moderate, or even weak Coulomb repulsion between electrons.
+We discuss these properties for a model of two electrons with Coulomb interaction propagating on a standard tight-binding lattice considered in [1-3].
+For the simple case of shortrange Hubbard-type interactions it was shown [3,14] that the quantum problem can be mapped to an implicit equation for the energy eigenvalues, allowing one to identify individual bound pair states at strong interaction values.
+However, in the case of long-range Coulomb interactions, this mathematical simplification is not possible and the physical situation, especially in two dimensions with potentially chaotic dynamics in the relative coordinate, is more complicated.
+Our results take these complications into account and show the appearance of pairing of two electrons induced even by a moderate Coulomb repulsion with ballistic pairs propagating over the whole system size.
+Below we describe the physical properties of such pairs of two interacting particles (TIPs).
+Furthermore, we show that this effect strongly depends on the values of the conserved center of mass momenta.